 Early Life and Education

 Michael Robert Milken was born on July 4, 1946, in Encino, California, to a middle-class Jewish family.
-He attended Birmingham High School, where he was the head cheerleader.
-Milken earned a B.S. with honors from the University of California, Berkeley, in 1968 and later received his MBA from the Wharton School of the University of Pennsylvania.
+He attended Birmingham High School, where he excelled as a student and was involved in various extracurricular activities.
+Milken graduated from the University of California, Berkeley, with highest honors in 1968, and went on to earn his MBA from the Wharton School of the University of Pennsylvania.

 Rise to Success